A unified quark-nuclear matter equation of state from the cluster virial expansion within the generalized Beth-Uhlenbeck approach: Self-energies

-which results in an effective suppression of quark \gls{dof} at low densities and temperatures.
+with the effective string tension $D(n_\mathrm v) = D_0 \exp(-\alpha n_\mathrm{q,v}^2)$.
+It captures the aspects of (quark) confinement through its resulting density-dependent scalar self-energy contribution which results in an effective suppression of quark \gls{dof} at low densities and temperatures.
 Furthermore, we include a minimal description of vector repulsion, which is for the discussion of this paper not relevant, but necessary to move the transition to reasonable densities.

 Note that the formulation of \gls{sfm} is based on quark quantities.
 To have a consistent description in this paper, we explicitly added an index $\mathrm{q}$ for the quark densities and introduced the scalar quark density $n_\mathrm{q,s} = 3 n_\mathrm{s}$ as well as the vector quark density $n_\mathrm{q,v} = 3 n_\mathrm{v}$, what is important in order to compare the parameters with the original work.